brightway-lca/brightway2/docs/advanced-installation.rst

 You will have to activate your brightway2 environment in each new terminal window or command prompt.

-6. Install some dependencies:
+6. Install or update some dependencies:

 .. code-block:: bash

-   conda install numpy ipython ipython-notebook scipy flask lxml requests pip nose docopt whoosh
+   conda install wheel && conda update pip wheel setuptools && conda install numpy ipython ipython-notebook jupyter scipy flask lxml requests pip nose docopt whoosh

 6a.
 If you are on Windows, you also need to do: